 Organization of a Hazards Analysis: Preparations

-This post is the third in a paid series to do with the organization of a Process Hazards Analysis.
-The first two posts are:
+This post is the third in a paid series to do with the organization and management of process hazard analyses (PHAs).
+The following is a list of other posts in this series.

-In this post we discuss the the preparations needed for a PHA.
+In this post we discuss the preparations needed for a PHA.

 Preparations